CoinFabrik/on-ink-integration-tests/test-cases/weight-to-fee/README.md

 ## Result

 We reviewed that the function `weight_to_fee()` has multiple implementations.
-It is complex to determine which one of them is resposible for E2E tests because the large size of the runtime makes debugging very slow.
+It is complex to determine which one of them is responsible for E2E tests because the large size of the runtime makes debugging very slow.

 This incorrect behaviour of `weight_to_fee()` in E2E tests, is also observed in [`paritytech/substrate-contracts-node`](https://github.com/paritytech/substrate-contracts-node).